 #23.
 Virginia Pumpkin Festival, Co.
 Cavan

-The Virginia Pumpkin Festival is an annual event held in the town of Virginia taking place at the bank holiday weekend in October.
-A fun packed programme of events includes:
+The Virginia Pumpkin Festival is an annual event held in the town of Virginia taking place at the bank holiday weekend in October October 27th to 30th 2017 and offers a fun packed programme of events for all ages.

 #24.
 Banks of the Foyle Halloween Festival, Derry~Londonderry

-One of Europe’s largest Halloween festivals (this year is the 30th anniversary), the Banks of the Foyle Halloween Festival takes place in Derry between 27 – 31 October.
+One of Europe’s largest Halloween festivals, the Banks of the Foyle Halloween Festival takes place in Derry between 28th – 31st October 2017.
 Guildhall Square is the focus for many of the events, for kids there is face painting and balloon modelling in the square during the earlier hours.